-For tuition purposes, a resident student is one who has resided continuously in the Dearborn Public School District for at least six months immediately preceding the first day of classes, with the following exceptions:
+For tuition purposes, a resident student is one who has a permanent address in the Dearborn Public School District for at least three months immediately preceding the first day of classes, with the following exceptions:

 - The legal residence of an unmarried minor is that of the parent or legal guardian regardless of where the student may be living.

 - An out-of-state/international student is one who does not meet the definition of residency.

 The College will not retroactively grant residency nor will tuition adjustments be permitted for previously attended semesters.

 Students may be asked for two items of documentation to prove residency before completing each enrollment and may be asked for further documentation at any time while in attendance.
 Students should see an enrollment associate at the Welcome Center to drop off residency documentation.

 - Valid MI driver’s license or MI ID card